Stark36/scarfing_robotics/README.md

 # Installation and build

-1. Clone the existing git repository
+1. Clone the existing git repository.

 ```
 git clone https://github.com/Stark36/scarfing_robotics.git
 ```

-2. Transfer the packages within src of the cloned folder to the src of your catkin workspace
+2. Transfer the packages within *src* of the cloned folder to the *src* of your catkin workspace.

-3. Transfer XACRO files in custom urdf into ur_description of universal_robots package
+3. Transfer XACRO files in *custom\_urdf* into *ur_description* of *universal_robots* package.

+4. Transfer the workpiece mesh to *.gazebo/models*.

-4. Build your catkin workspace
+5. Build your catkin workspace.

 ```
 catkin build